varnerlab/CHEME-5800-Lectures-Fall-2025/lectures/week-15/L15c/html/CHEME-5800-L15c-Lecture-HopfieldNetworks-Fall-2025.md

 Modern Hopfield networks have even stronger convergence properties than their classical counterparts, making them highly effective for practical applications.

 * **Guaranteed Convergence**: Like classical Hopfield networks, modern variants are **guaranteed to converge** to a fixed point.
 The energy function serves as a Lyapunov function that decreases monotonically with each update until reaching a minimum.
 * **Exponential Convergence Rate**: Modern Hopfield networks exhibit **exponential convergence** to stored memories, dramatically faster than the polynomial convergence of classical networks.
-The softmax operation creates a "winner-take-all" dynamic that rapidly identifies and converges to the most similar stored pattern.
+The softmax operation creates a _winner-take-all_ dynamic that rapidly identifies and converges to the most similar stored pattern.

 Let's discuss convergence of modern Hopfield networks in practice.